intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 The files copied from host to container include:

 - Makefile.
 Used to compile TensorFlow with Gramine.
 - sgx_default_qcnl.conf.
-If needed, replace the PCCS url provided by the public cloud service being used.
+If needed, replace the PCCS URL provided by the public cloud service being used.
 - tf_serving_entrypoint.sh.
 The script that is executed when container is started.
 - tensorflow_model_server.manifest.template.
 The TensorFlow Serving configuration template used by Gramine.